Loading...

 Generally, a tour lasts from 45-60 minutes.

 The monastery church is handicapped accessible.
-But to visit the lower church, you must be able to use steps.
+However, the lower church can only be accessed via stairs.
 There are more than 20 steps descending, several in the lower church, and at least 20 ascending.

-Yes, the Monastery has ample free parking in our parking lot across the street from the Church, 1400 Quincy Street.
+The Monastery has ample free parking in our visitor lot across the street from the Main Gate.
 Buses must park on the street in front of the Monastery.
-The Security Guard will reserve spaces for buses on the street with parking cones.
+The Security Guard will direct your bus driver where to park.

 Respectful dress is required for the church.
 For summer, no short shorts or other inappropriate clothing is permitted.

-There are a number of restaurants nearby including the establishments listed below.
-Check the individual websites for menu, prices and other details:
+There are several restaurants open for lunch nearby including the establishments listed below.
+Check the individual websites for menu, prices and other details.
+Do a Google search for ‘Brookland DC Restaurants’ to view additional eateries in the area:

 The gardens close at 4:45 p.m.

-Unfortunately, The Franciscan Monastery does not have guest accommodations.
-We encourage visitors to stay at area hotels, in College Park or, by Metro, downtown Silver Spring.
+The Franciscan Monastery does not have guest accommodations.
+We encourage visitors to stay at area hotels downtown, in College Park or, by Metro, downtown Silver Spring.

 Rooms are available in our friary for priests and male consecrated religious who are studying at CUA and other religious schools of higher learning.
 Please contact us at mail@myfranciscan.com for details.